 Why the name Mousehall?

-The property was first known as Mousehall from as early as the Norman Conquest (11th century), as Mousehall was first recorded in the Domesday book in 1086.
+The property was first known as Mousehall from as early as the Norman Conquest (11th century).
+Mousehall was first recorded in the Domesday book (the great land survey commissioned by William the Conqueror) in 1086.